Are You Using the Wrong Air Filter for Your HVAC Unit?

-However, not every system works well with a higher MERV rated air filter.
+However, not every system works well with a higher MERV-rated air filter.
 If your HVAC unit isn’t built to push air through the more efficient air filter, it can actually require your unit to work harder and increase your energy costs.
 Contact J&W Heating and Air, your Jacksonville AC repair company, to discuss the best MERV rating for your unit.

 Types of Air Filters

-Air filters come in a variety of sizes, thicknesses, materials and prices.
+Air filters come in a variety of sizes, thicknesses, materials, and prices.
 Air filters are available in four basic categories.
-However, within each category there are still variables.
+However, within each category, there are still variables.

 1 – Pleated Air Filters

 Pleated air filters are designed as their name indicates, with pleats or folds.
 The pleats in these air filters work well to trap unwanted particles in the air.
-The benefits for pleated air filters are increased efficiency at cleaning air and a longer lifespan than fiberglass filters.
+The benefits of pleated air filters are increased efficiency at cleaning the air and a longer lifespan than fiberglass filters.
 However, pleated filters cost more upfront.
 Overall, the construction of pleated air filters exceeds that of fiberglass.

 2 – Fiberglass Air Filters